-Seven Magic Mountains is one of the famous artwork of Ugo Rondinone, which was opened to the public in 2016.
+Seven Magic Mountains is one of the famous artworks of Ugo Rondinone, which was opened to the public in 2016.

-As we know, the seven magic mountains artwork is located in the desert region, but have you wondered why only near the desert region?
+As we know, the Seven Magic Mountains artwork is located in the desert region, but have you wondered why it is only near the desert region?

-The reason behind it is that according to Rondinone, the location that is the desert region is symbolically and physically mid-way between the natural and the artificial.
+The reason behind it is that according to Rondinone, the location of the desert region is symbolically and physically mid-way between the natural and the artificial.

-Renowned artist Ugo Rondinone created the seven magic mountains artwork.
-And the producers of this amazing artwork are the Nevada Museum of Art, Reno, and Art Production Fund, New York.
+Renowned artist Ugo Rondinone created the Seven Magic Mountains artwork.
+And the producers of this amazing artwork are the Nevada Museum of Art, Reno, and the Art Production Fund, New York.

 Let’s know a bit about these institutions.

-Art Production Fund is a non-profit organization found by Yvonne Force Villareal and Doreen Remen.
+Art Production Fund is a non-profit organization founded by Yvonne Force Villareal and Doreen Remen.
 The Executive director of the organization is Casey Fremont.